 With that in mind, let's now take a look at the best and most common 9v9 soccer formations.

 The Best 9v9 Soccer Formations

-As with both 7v7 soccer and full-sized 11v11 matches, there are loads of 9v9 formations out there for coaches to choose from.
+As with 7v7 formations, 8v8 formations, and full-sized 11v11 formations, there are many 9v9 formations out there for coaches to choose from.